Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 We can see that the hash maps using open addressing provide an advantageous alternative to chaining due to there cache-friendliness.
 On the integers and small strings read tests, most of them are able to find the key while only loading one or two cache lines which make a significant difference.
 On insert, they can also avoid a lot of allocations compared to hash maps using chaining which have to allocate the memory for a node at each insert (a custom allocator could improve things).

-We can also see in the string tests that storing the hash alongside the values can offer a huge boost on insertions, as we don't have to recalculate the hash on rehashes, and on lookups, as we only compare two strings when the stored hashes are equal avoiding expensive comparisons.
+We can also see in the strings tests that storing the hash alongside the values can offer a huge boost on insertions, as we don't have to recalculate the hash on rehashes, and on lookups, as we only compare two strings when the stored hashes are equal avoiding expensive comparisons.
 Note that `tsl::robin_map` automatically stores the hash and use it on rehashes (but not on lookups without an explicit `StoreHash`) if it can detect that it will not take more memory to do so due to alignment.
 It explains why the string insert tests is so much faster even without the `StoreHash` parameter.

 Regarding the load factor, most open addressing schemes get bad results when the load factor is higher than 0.5, even with robin hood probing.
 Only `tsl::hopscotch_map` is able to cope well with a high load factor like 0.9 without loosing too much in lookup speed offering a really good compromise between speed and memory usage.